 - A laser hair removal treatment uses non-ionizing radiation.
-This technique produces intense heat in order to remove the unwanted hair from its roots.
+This technique produces intense heat in order to remove the unwanted hair from its roots or follicle.
 The laser light beams penetrate your skin for only a few millimeters.
+It targets hair follicles in areas where hair growth is unwanted.
 However, the non-iodizing radiation can be absorbed by the surrounding tissue in the area.
-Doctors are not sure about how this may affect your unborn baby.
+Doctors are not sure about the risk and how this may affect your unborn baby.

 - For some pregnant women, laser hair treatment can cause mild pain, so medical professionals use numbing creams.
 This cream is not recommended during pregnancy as your body can absorb anything applied to the skin.

-- Body hormonal changes can cause changes to melanin production, causing the treatments to be more painful and less effective and laser zapping can cause cramps, especially when done on lower abdominal and thighs.
+- Body hormonal changes can cause changes to melanin production, causing the treatments to be more painful and less effective and laser zapping can cause cramps, especially when done on lower abdominal, legs and thighs.

 Stopping treatment if you become pregnant will not hinder progress!
-If you’re already getting laser hair removal treatments and you discover that you’re now pregnant, it’s strongly recommended that you postpone the rest of your sessions until post-delivery.
+If you’re already getting laser hair removal treatments and you discover that you’re now pregnant, it’s strongly recommended that you postpone the rest of your sessions until post-delivery since some of these medications travel to your blood supply and breast milk.
+Last, the recommendation is you seek approval and advice from your obstetrician.

 Pregnancy and all the Hair